Productivity

 Implementing a structured recruitment workflow

 Define the ideal candidate profile.
 Start with clarity.
 Identify 3–5 non-negotiable requirements based on the job’s must-haves and the company’s culture.
-This helps you zero in on the right people faster and avoid wasting time on poor fits.
+This helps you find the right people faster and avoid wasting time on poor fits.

 Source candidates through job ads, social media, and passive candidate engagement.
-LinkedIn remains the top social media platform for recruitment, with 87% of recruiters using it, according to reports.
+LinkedIn remains the top social media platform for recruitment, with 87% of recruiters using it, according to Global Tech Stack.

 Screen quickly and strategically.
 Conduct initial screening through resume reviews and phone interviews.
-Implementing basic prescreening questions can increase candidate quality by 37% while reducing time spent reviewing unqualified applicants, as reported in GoodTime's 2025 Hiring Insights Report.
-Top solo recruiters complete initial screening within 24 hours of application, doubling their response rates compared to those who wait 48+ hours, according to Compono's Latest HR & Talent Statistics 2025.
+Implementing basic prescreening questions can increase candidate quality while reducing time spent reviewing unqualified applicants.

 Perform in-depth evaluations using assessments, tests, and face-to-face interviews.
 Integrating assessments into your hiring workflow can help you make more informed decisions and ensure a better fit between candidates and roles.